How to Properly Brush Your Teeth: Brush Smarter, Not Harder

 The Essentials: What You Need to Brush

-1. Wet your toothbrush and apply a pea-sized amount of fluoride toothpaste.
+1. Prepare Your Brush: Wet your toothbrush head lightly and apply a pea-sized amount of fluoride toothpaste.

-2. Hold your toothbrush at a 45-degree angle to your gums.
+2. Angle for Success: Hold your toothbrush at a 45-degree angle to your gums.
+This angle allows the bristles to clean both the tooth surface and gently reach into the gumline.

-3. Use gentle, circular motions to clean the outer surfaces of your teeth.
+3. Gentle, Circular Motions: Use gentle, short, circular (or back-and-forth) strokes to clean the outer surfaces of your teeth.
+Avoid aggressive scrubbing, which can lead to gum recession and enamel wear.

-5. Clean the chewing surfaces with short, back-and-forth strokes.
+5. Chewing Surfaces: Clean the chewing surfaces of your molars and premolars using short, back-and-forth strokes.

-Brushing at the right time (and for the right amount of time) is just as important as how you do it—here’s what you need to know to keep your teeth in top shape!
+Brushing at the right time and for the correct duration is as vital as your technique.
+Follow these guidelines to keep your teeth in their optimal condition:n top shape!

 How Long Do You Need to Brush?